-If you run into problems with the installation, you can restore from a backup and be up and running on macOS Catalina pretty quickly.
+If you run into problems with the installation, you can restore from a backup and be up and running on older macOS software pretty quickly.

 From there, you can try installing macOS Big Sur 11.6.8 again or figure out what the issue is.

 Make Sure You Know Your Passwords

 If you’ll be moving up from macOS Catalina make sure you have all of your passwords handy before you install macOS Big Sur.

 When you restart your Mac after installing macOS Big Sur, you will need to log in to your computer and you will likely need to log into your Apple account as well as your apps and services.

 We recommend using a password manager like LastPass, 1Password or even Apple’s built-in manager to store this information for you.
 If you don’t want to use these, make sure you test logging into your Apple account and your email.

 Dig Into macOS Big Sur 11.6.8 Feedback

-Again, there’s a chance you encounter bugs and/or performance issues on your device after moving to Apple’s new operating system.
+Again, there’s a chance you encounter bugs and/or performance issues on your device after moving to Apple’s latest macOS firmware.

 Updates often hits older Mac models the hardest so if you own an older model, and you’re concerned about the jump up from your current software, you’ll want to hunt for feedback from those who have taken the plunge.

 This feedback will alert you to potential bugs and problems.
 You also might learn about potential benefits of Apple’s new operating system.

 You’ll want to poke around on Apple’s discussion forums, YouTube, and social media sites like Twitter for feedback from macOS Big Sur 11.6.8 users.

 Some of you might want to wait for long-term feedback to emerge before committing.
-And others might even want to wait for Apple to roll out the first batch of bug fixes fo macOS Big Sur problems.
+And others might even want to wait for Apple to roll out the next batch of bug fixes for macOS Big Sur problems.

 Prepare for macOS Big Sur 11.6.8 Problems